decwarorg/utexas/readme.md

 # Getting Started

-Have Git, Python, and Docker Desktop installed on your system.
-Git clone the [utexas project](https://github.com/decwarorg/utexas) to your system.
-You can start the utexas-10 container with start.py and then use another session to telnet into the DEC-10.
+Have Git, Python, Docker Desktop, and a clone of the [utexas project](https://github.com/decwarorg/utexas) repo on your system.
+Start the utexas-10 container with start.py.
+On every container start the Decwar source code is restored from the SDT, compiled, linked, and installed.

     utexas % python3 start.py

+Telnet into the DEC-10 from another session.
+The folder msc/vt52 contains [aap's](https://github.com/aap/vt05) fun and relatively simple terminal emulator.
+If you have the VT52 exe built for your system you can telnet from it.

     telnet localhost 2030

-The folder msc/vt52 contains [aap's](https://github.com/aap/vt05) fun and relatively simple terminal emulator.
-If you have the vt52 exe built for your system, then you can do something like this to telnet into the DEC-10.

     msc/vt52 % ./vt52 telnet localhost 2030

-Your telnet session will be connected to the DEC-10.
+Telnet will connect to the DEC-10.

     Trying ::1...
     Connected to localhost.